Dear HowardThe Redstone Shop

-He journeys from Venice to New York, from Copenhagen to and encounters an assortment of proud book-dealing families, wheelers and dealers, old actors and mad professors.
+He journeys from Venice to New York, from Copenhagen to Paris - always back to Paris - and encounters an assortment of proud book-dealing families, wheelers and dealers, old actors and mad professors.

 David Batterham’s wine-stained reports of a wandering life are never censorious, always observant and one can only imagine Howard Hodgkin’s delight on reading them.